kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ### spec.storageType

 `spec.storageType` is an optional field that specifies the type of storage to use for database.
 It can be either `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create MongoDB database using [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volume.
 In this case, you don't have to specify `spec.storage` field.
+Specify `spec.ephemeralStorage` spec instead.

 ### spec.storageEngine

 `spec.storageEngine` is an optional field that specifies the type of storage engine is going to be used by mongodb.
 There are two types of storage engine, `wiredTiger` and `inMemory`.
-Default value of storage engine is `wiredTiger`. `inMemory` storage engine is only supported by the percona variant of mongodb, i.e. the version that has the `-percona` suffix in the mongodbversion name.
+Default value of storage engine is `wiredTiger`. `inMemory` storage engine is only supported by the percona variant of mongodb, i.e. the version that has the `percona-` prefix in the mongodb-version name.

 ### spec.storage